flash62au/EngineDriver_Home/docs/contributing/index.rst

 Documentation
 -------------

-All documentation is done using reStructuredText, for which you can find information on the official website: `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ or the `Sphinx <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ document builder tool website. reStructuredText is a markdown type language, for typesetting documents from websites to PDF or LaTeX documents.
+All documentation is done using **reStructuredText**, for which you can find information on the official website: `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ or the `Sphinx <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ document builder tool website.
+**reStructuredText** is a markdown type language, for typesetting documents from websites to PDF or LaTeX documents.
 This Website is built upon this technology, so you should make yourself familiar with this by looking through the links provided.

 reStructuredText `QuickReference Guide <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_